franckdpt/keep-my-monitors-awake/README.md

 😤 If you've ever been frustrated by your monitors going to sleep in the middle of a project or while you're listening to music, Keep My Monitors Awake is the solution you've been looking for.

-🥰 By sending an inaudible audio signal to your monitors, this extension keeps them awake and prevents them from going to sleep, so you can keep working or listening without interruption.

 ## How it works

 Keep My Monitors Awake uses a simple but effective method to prevent your monitors from going to sleep.
 The extension periodically sends an inaudible audio signal to your monitors, which keeps them awake.